- To provide an environment where everyone can succeed

 The Fitzjohn's Values

-Those of you who came to The Fitzjohn’s Conversation 2017 will know that we talked about developing a set of shared values.
+Children, parents, governors and staff who were at The Fitzjohn’s Conversation 2017 developed a set of shared values.
 The aim was that we could communicate and use these across the school in our taught Personal, Social, Emotional and Health (and Citizenship) Curriculum (PSHE & C) and at other times.
 Members of the school community came up with lots of ideas and we tried to distil them down into six words.

 The values that we felt best described the community we aspire to be are these:

-We are developing our PSHE & C curriculum so that each half term we will focus on one of these values in more detail (This term we are focusing on RESPECT).
+Our PSHE & C curriculuml focuses on one of these values in more detailach half term.
 As well as the taught curriculum we will endeavour to use the same language when speaking with the children.
 So for example when children do a great piece of learning we might say: “Well done you’ve shown excellence in your writing.”
-Or if a child is finding a piece of learning tricky but doesn’t give up: “Well done you’ve shown great reliance there.”
+Or if a child is finding a piece of learning tricky but doesn’t give up: “Well done you’ve shown great resilience there.”
 Etc.

 Every adult who works in the school will have a set of value cards which they can give to the children who demonstrate these values.
 Adults will be allowed to give out three cards a week.
 The children can bring them how to share with you.
 If a child gets all six value cards they will receive a certificate and book.

-The names of the children who have received cards will be read out in assembly (like our Gold Book assembly).
+The names of the children who have received cards will be read out in our Values assembly.